PWullen/BernProb/README.md

 # Bernoulli Prob
 Simplistic function read from the command line to assign probabilities to successful bit transmission given a set of error probabilities.
 Examples hardcoded in as broad approach unnecessary.
-NOTE: .mlx will need to match renamed file under testing to work properly.